Ever had a upset customer about some aspect of your business? Perhaps it was a faulty product, a late delivery, or a communication blunder.

 2. Be honest.

 If you messed up, say “I messed up.”
 Don’t blame shift, and don’t make excuses; just be honest.
 If the customer’s item will be delayed, tell the customer right away.
 Don’t make the customer wait several days with no communication and then send a notification that the order will be delayed.
-That’s a surefire way to make the customer mad.
+That’s a surefire way to create an upset customer.

 3. Make amends.